-This seminar provides in-depth clinical case discussions, with a focus on contemporary approaches to case conceptualization and treatment planning for a range of complex psychological problems.
+This seminar provides in-depth clinical case discussions, with a focus on contemporary approaches to treatment planning and execution for a range of complex psychological problems.
 Emphasis is placed on integration of psychological theories and clinical practice, as well as training on therapeutic skills and treatment strategies for effective implementation.
 Students will get the chance to learn advanced knowledge and skills in specialist areas of psychological practice.
 Experienced clinicians and scholars will be invited to share their expertise on specialized topics.
-Assessment: 100% coursework